-Funding Source: Travel & Conference 5200 (Title I) \$0.00 Allocated rananig boareer traver a com or once 5 = 50 (11.00 =) φοισο 7σσα.
-Proposed Expenditure Object Code Amount Goal Action \$7,000.0 00 Planned: Provide teacher release time and extra time/Travel and Conference: Observe high impact CCCS lessons.
+Funding Source: Travel & Conference 5200 (Title I) \$0.00 Allocated

+Proposed Expenditure Object Code Amount Goal Action \$9,500.0 0 Planned: Provide teacher release time and extra time/Travel and Conference: Observe high impact CCCS lessons.
 Adjust 15 Day Plans, grade level planning, disaggregate data, assign and develop intervention plans, and create common formative assessments to meet the needs of students.
 Plan, facilitate, and attend scheduled meetings for struggling, At-Risk or Special Education students to discuss academic progress and identify next steps.
 Allow for one-on-one teacher testing for students who are atrisk and/or on grade level.
 Time for testing, scheduling, and compiling information about students.
 Provide after school tutoring for students.
 Provide Teachers with opportunities to attend workshops, seminars, and conferences that address the Common Core and ELD.
 Classified/Clerical Extra time: Update student records, translating, registration, babysitting, and assisting parents during educational events.

-Travel & Conference 5200 (Title I) Total Expenditures: \$7,000.00
+Travel & Conference 5200 (Title I) Total Expenditures: \$9,500.00